Albert O. Vorse Jr.: VF-6

 For the next two or so weeks there would be significantly less action for Vorse and VF-6.
 With Lexington sunk at Coral Sea and Yorktown lost at Midway, Fletcher sought to protect his aircraft carriers as best he could.
 On 10 August, TF 61 moved south for refueling and thereafter remained in the vicinity of the Solomons, adhering to coordinates that would keep it out of range of Japanese pilots stationed at Rabaul.
 Air Groups from Enterprise, Wasp and Saratoga, as well as those from Shōkaku and Zuikaku, as well as the light carrier Ryūjō, conducted regular anti-submarine patrols and combat air patrols while searching for each other's naval units.
 On 22 August, Vorse downed a Kawanishi flying boat reconnaissance plane before it could get within 25 miles of TF 61.

 The two forces finally engaged each other at the Battle of the Eastern Solomons, on 24 August.
 At 1430 Vorse led the first CAP group to intercept bombers and fighter escorts making their way towards the U.S. carriers.
-Japanese Zero fighters effectively prevented Vorse and the men of his groupRegister, Loesch and Sumrallfrom engaging the incoming dive bombers, which by day's end would score three hits on Enterprise.
+Japanese Zero fighters effectively prevented Vorse and the men of his group—Register, Loesch and Sumrall—from engaging the incoming dive bombers, which by day's end would score three hits on Enterprise.
 Though the bombers got through, Vorse, Register and Sumrall each downed one Zero by the end of their first sortie.
 Out of both ammunition and gas by CAP's end, the men of Vorse's division were forced to land and refuel aboard Saratoga, with the notable exception of Vorse himself, who ran out of fuel and did a water landing off her stern.

 Due to extensive damage from the Japanese bombing run, Enterprise was forced to retire to berth in the Tonga Islands, steaming steadily in that direction until it arrived 30 August 1942.
 By the time it reached port it had disembarked Vorse's VF-6, along with all of Air Group 6.